 Put the students into teams.

 To introduce the activity, the ALT goes to the front of the class and describes how to get somewhere using the phrases that will be reviewed that day.
 For example, the ALT can describe how to get to somewhere inside the school like the library or the gym.
 Then the students have to guess the place that the ALT described.
-After this, the students can review the common phrases used when giving directions such as “turn left”, “walk along this street,” etc.
+After this, the students can review the common phrases used when giving directions such as “turn left”, “walk along this street,” etc. Students fill in the Japanese blanks on their phrase sheet.

 1. Review the pictures of new words: teeth, tongue, hat, shoes (attached below!)